bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 ## Queries

 We will use the collection from now on by mapping it to the `Product` class.
-This is the recommended solution, the `BsonDocument` based solution is used only when necessary.
+This is the recommended solution; the `BsonDocument` based solution is used only when necessary.

 The simplest query we have already seen is to list all the documents: